 Brandy or Cognac

 Sugar and spices such as cinnamon and star anise

 According to Wikipedia, Mulled Wine originated in Rome during the 2nd century, and was first recorded as spiced and heated.
 The Romans would use the heat from the wine to protect their bodies against the winter weather.
 When the Romans had defeated Europe, their love for mulled wine spread across the commonwealth and the regions they traded with.
 In Nordic countries like Sweden, mulled wine is referred to as, gløgg (sometimes spelled as glog or glug) as is a popular drink of choice during the Christmas season.

 There are lots of different variations of Mulled Wines recipes.
-We share a few of our favourite Mulled Wine recipes below.
+We share a few of our favourite classic holiday drinks and Mulled Wine recipes below.

 Mulled Wine Recipes

 1 Cinnamon Stick